A $(2+\varepsilon)$-Approximation Algorithm for Metric $k$-Median: -Approximation for - Stable Instances

 \subsection{Properties of a Locally Optimal Solution}

-Let $S$ be a {locally optimal} solution output by the following standard local search algorithm.
+Let $S$ be a {locally optimal} solution output by the following standard local search algorithm\footnote{Here and in the following procedures, the input instance is considered as passed implicitly.}.
 We remark that its running time is polynomial since by Lemma \ref{lem:aspectratio} the cost of a solution is a polynomially bounded integer and, at each improving step, the cost decreases by at least one.